What happens after high seas

 Throughout the bathing season, on designated bathing beaches, sea water tests are taken from specified places at specified times, and on this basis a bathing water quality mark is awarded.

-There are many different factors which affect these readings and can cause them to fail, and many parties, including the general public, can play a part in making sure that the water meets the highest standard possible - in many cases just be being more responsible for your own actions - at home as well as near the beach.
+There are many different factors which affect these readings and can cause them to fail.
+We can all play a part in making sure that the water meets the highest standard possible.
+Be responsible for your own actions - at home as well as near the beach.

 For example, putting 'rubbish' like wet wipes down your toilet and using it as a bin can lead to the sewage system blocking up.